schlopp96/VBP/README.md

 ## About

-- The Valheim BepInEx Patcher _**(VBPatcher)**_ is a personal script created to solve the weird automatic version downgrading of the BepInEx modding tool.
+- The Valheim BepInEx Patcher _**(VBPatcher)**_ is a CLI program created to solve the weird automatic version downgrading issue of the BepInEx modding tool while using the Vortex modding tool.

-- For me, this is generally caused by the Vortex mod manager automatically downloading what it perceives to be the "necessary" files for modding.
+- For me, this is generally caused by the Vortex mod manager automatically downloading what it incorrectly perceives to be the "latest" version of BepInEx.

 ---